f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 *Note: This scenario uses VMware On-Prem, but it can also be deployed on GCP and Azure.*

-`F5 Distributed Cloud Application Migration Setup on VMware <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/migration/application-migration-setup-vmware.rst>`__
+`F5 Distributed Cloud Application Migration Setup on VMware | F5 XC Solutions <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/migration/application-migration-setup-vmware.rst>`__

 **OpenShift Container Platform (OCP):** 3-node OCP cluster is created on VMware.
 SMSv2 CE as VM is deployed using KVM (qcow) image in OCP cluster virtualization.
 VM running application workloads is also deployed and connected to CE using Site Local Inside (SLI) subnet and interface, so that applications are not exposed directly.

 *Note: This scenario uses OCP Datacenter (On-Prem), but it can also be deployed on AWS, GCP, IBM and Azure.*

-`OCP Infra Setup on VMware <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/workload/ocp-infra-setup.rst>`__
+`Installation of Red Hat OpenShift Infra Setup on VMware | F5 XC Learn <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/workload/ocp-infra-setup.rst>`__

-`F5 Distributed Cloud Application Migration Setup on OCP <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/migration/application-migration-setup-ocp.rst>`__
+`F5 Distributed Cloud Application Migration Setup on OCP | F5 XC Solutions <https://github.com/f5devcentral/f5-xc-terraform-examples/blob/main/workflow-guides/application-delivery-security/migration/application-migration-setup-ocp.rst>`__

 **Nutanix on VMware:** Nutanix Community Edition 2.1 is installed as VM in VMware ESXi.
 Nutanix console can be accessed by accessing this VM.
 This gives flexibility to scale RAM, hard disk to the Nutanix VM, and helps in adding multiple application instances in it.
 A CE node using SMSv2 is deployed in Nutanix along with an application(s) and is connected using SLI there by protecting application(s) in the Nutanix platform.
 F5 XC protects these application VMs deployed in Nutanix using XC security solutions such as WAF, DDoS, API and Bot defense etc.